 5 reasons to visit Montenegro for your holiday

-With a country that was once ruled by the Byzantine, Ottomans and was once part of Yugoslavia, undoubtedly Montenegro has a fascinating historical past.
-Kotor is a well-preserved Medieval Old Town and is a UNESCO World Heritage Site.
+With a country that was at times ruled by the Byzantine, Ottomans and was once part of Yugoslavia, undoubtedly Montenegro has a fascinating historical past.
+Take a walking tour of Kotor, a well-preserved Medieval Old Town and UNESCO World Heritage Site and its old port was built during the Venetian period.
 In the town, you will find Kotor Cathedral or St Tryphon’s Cathedral, which is older than Notre Dame in Paris.
 Boasting a stunning location on the shores of the Adriatic Sea, the medieval walled city of Budva is home to an impressive selection of Catholic and Orthodox churches, picturesque squares, and an imposing Citadel fortress.

 Montenegrin dishes are a variation of Mediterranean and Oriental cuisine.
 Over the centuries there has been influences from different countries, namely by Italy, Greece and Turkey on Montenegrin cuisine.
 It’s based on great tasting, locally produced ingredients, seasonal vegetables and seafood.
-The cuisine even varies throughout the country, with an increased focus on seafood in coastal areas.
+The food in Montenegro even varies throughout the country, with an increased focus on seafood in coastal areas.